musikid/pjdfstest/book/src/test-declaration.md

 To have access to these functions, the test should be declared with a `SerializedTestContext` parameter in place of `TestContext` and the `serialized` keyword should be prepended before features.
-Root requirement is automatically added when a test needs to be run serialized.

 For example: